Sinking of MV Sewol: Calls for rescue (8:52–9:30)

 As Sewol began sinking, the ferry's intercom system started ordering the passengers to stay put, alleging that moving was dangerous.
 The announcements were made by a communication officer, Kang Hae-seong, who had not consulted the manual before the broadcast.
 The announcements began broadcasting by at least 8:52 a.m. and continued even when water began flooding passenger compartments.
 Other crew members corroborated this order, instructing passengers to stay put.
 Captain Lee also instructed passengers to stay put and did not change the order even as he himself was leaving the ship.

 The first emergency call was made by Choi Duk-ha, a Danwon High School student aboard the ferry.
-At 8:52 a.m., he called the national emergency service number and reported to the Jeollanam-do fire station that Sewol had begun to capsize.
+At 8:52 a.m., he called the national emergency service number and reported to the South Jeolla Province fire station that Sewol had begun to capsize.
 Choi was connected to the Mokpo Coast Guard at 8:54 a.m. and was asked to give the latitude and longitude of the ship's location.
 Three minutes later, the Mokpo Coast Guard station situation room ordered Patrol Vessel No. 123 to be dispatched to the scene; the vessel was launched at 8:58 a.m.
 Following the Coast Guard search and rescue manual, the boat was to be in charge of surveying the area and "swiftly" rescuing passengers.
 Choi did not survive the capsizing and was later found dead.

 At 8:55 a.m., Sewol's crew made their first distress call to the Jeju VTS and asked them to notify the KCG, as the ferry was rolling and in danger.
 At 8:56 a.m., the Jeju VTS called the Jeju Coast Guard.
 Three minutes later, the Jeju Coast Guard called the Mokpo Coast Guard and discovered that a patrol boat had already been dispatched.
 At 9:01 a.m., a crew member on Sewol called the Incheon branch of Chonghaejin to report the situation, and Chonghaejin's head office located in Jeju then called Captain Lee at 9:03 a.m. for a report of the situation.
 The Incheon branch then talked with the first mate in five telephone calls over the next thirty-five minutes.